 There is more and more being written on the reality of commission free trading and the hidden costs involved, Forbes, The Investors Chronicle, The Financial Times and many others are advising caution against using brokers with such offerings.
 Trading is an investment, and like all investments it can be profitable or financially crippling.
 The bottom line is that zero commission trading has evolved from niche brokers such as Robinhood in to mainstream brokers in the last couple of years.
 However, it is advisable to approach such offers with extreme caution Zero Commissions does NOT equal Free Trading!

-If you have any other questions about commission free trading or anything else please don’t hesitate to contact us!
+If you have any other questions about commission free trading in Ireland or anything else please don’t hesitate to contact us!